Design of Microlens Arrays for Thermal Imaging with Spintronic Poisson Bolometers

-Noise equivalent differential temperature (NEDT) is the key figure of merit used to qualify mid-wave infrared (MWIR) and long-wave infrared (LWIR) cameras \cite{rogalski2019infrared}.
-It is defined as the temperature difference that produces a signal equal to the temporal noise of the camera, which represents the minimum temperature difference that the camera can resolve.
+We further evaluate the performance of the microlens array in the context of an infrared sensor.
+We examine its effect on the sensor's thermal sensitivity.
+In particular, we compute the noise-equivalent differential temperature (NEDT), a key figure of merit for characterizing the sensitivity of mid-wave infrared (MWIR) and long-wave infrared (LWIR) cameras \cite{rogalski2019infrared}.
+NEDT is defined as the temperature difference of a black body in the scene that produces a signal equal to the temporal noise of the camera.
+In other words, NEDT represents the minimum temperature difference that the camera can resolve.